ecwpz91/ecwpz91.github.io/_posts/2018-03-06-USB Stick Command Line Utilities.md

    **Please note the `TARGET` and `SOURCE` column if the device is mounted.**

-8. Type the command `umount TARGET` to unmount the device (e.g. `umount /dev/sdb`).
+8. Type the command `umount TARGET` to unmount the target (e.g. `/mnt/iso`) filesystem.
-9. Type the command `dd if=/dev/${DEVICE} of=/root/diskfile bs=1MB count=1` to backup the first megabyte of raw blocks of the device for easy rollback.
-10. Type the command `cp /etc/fstab /root/fstab` to backup the static information about the filesystems before manipulating the device disk partition table.
-11. Type the command `fdisk SOURCE` (<=4GB) or `gdisk SOURCE` (>4GB) to begin manipulating the device disk partition table.
-For example, the following describes formatting a 4GB USB stick with FAT32:

-   Format the USB stick by copying zero or random number (secure, but takes longer) data to the target file system.
+11. Use the `dd` command to format the USB stick by copying zeros, random numbers (secure, but takes longer), or a file to the target file system.

          # Zeros, zilch, or null
          dd if=/dev/zero of=/dev/sdb bs=512k

          # Randomized numbers
          dd if=/dev/urandom of=/dev/sdb bs=512k

+         # Copying a file (USB boot media)
+         dd if=/root/image.iso of=/dev/sdb bs=8M status=progress oflag=direct

+12. Type the command `fdisk SOURCE` (<=4GB) or `gdisk SOURCE` (>4GB) to begin manipulating the device disk partition table.
+The following describes how to create a 4GB USB stick with a FAT32 filesystem after wiping the device with zero data.

     Create a new primary partition.